On the Origin of Entropic Gravity and Inertia: mechanics from information loss

 Let us obtain the semiclassical limit of this system.
-The classical field $\phi_{cl}$ corresponds to the saddle point that gives the largest contribution to $Z_R$.
+The classical field $\phi_{cl}$ corresponds to the saddle point that gives the largest contribution to $Z_R$, and to the entropy.
 This also corresponds to extremizing the Euclidean action in $Z^E_Q$.
-Then, the ordinary semiclassical approximation using the Gaussian integral is $Z_R\simeq C ~exp[-\beta H_R(\phi_{cl})]$, where $H_R(\phi_{cl})\equiv E_{cl}$ is the energy observed by $\Theta$ for the classical field satisfying the Lagrange equation and $C$ is a constant.
-In this limit the free energy becomes \beq G\simeq -\frac{1}{\beta} \left\{-\beta H_R(\phi_{cl})\right\}-\frac{C'}{\beta}=E_{cl} -\frac{C'}{\beta}, \eeq where $C'=ln~C$.
+Then, the semiclassical approximation using the Gaussian integral is $Z_R\simeq \frac{C}{\sqrt{\beta}} ~exp[-\beta H_R(\phi_{cl})]$, where $H_R(\phi_{cl})\equiv E_{cl}$ is the energy observed by $\Theta$ for the classical field satisfying the Lagrange equation and $C$ is a constant.
+In this limit the free energy becomes \beq G=-\frac{1}{\beta} ln Z_R\simeq -\frac{1}{\beta} \left\{-\beta H_R(\phi_{cl})\right\}-\frac{C'}{\beta}+O(\frac{ln\beta}{\beta}) =E_{cl} -\frac{C'}{\beta}+O(\frac{ln\beta}{\beta}), \eeq where $C'=ln~C$.
 Since $G=E-TS$, we immediately notice that $C'$ is a semiclassical entropy $S_{cl}$ seen by $\Theta$.
 The minimum free energy condition $dG=0$ is now equivalent to $dE_{cl}-T_U dS_{cl}=0$.
 It explains why classical physics can be obtained from thermodynamics as in Verlinde's approach.
 The classical field centers at the quantum field fluctuations which maximize the entropy.
 (See also \cite{Banerjee:2010yd}.)
+This also explains why Verlinde's derivation involves $\hbar\sim 1/\beta$ which is absent in the final $F=ma$ formula.
+If we identify $C'$ as the Bekenstein-Hawking entropy which is proportional to $1/\hbar\sim \beta$, we can see $\hbar$ is canceled in the term $C'/\beta$.
+The next order term is of $O(ln\beta / \beta)=O(\hbar~ ln \hbar)$, which is typical in many semiclassical limit of quantum gravity models and negligible in the classical limit $\beta\sim 1/\hbar\rightarrow \infty$.